 The CPR Ready Campaign

-Last year, more than 1,100 people died from sudden cardiac arrest in Philadelphia alone.
-Many of them died because someone wasn't trained or willing to perform CPR.
-In Philadelphia, the percentage of people who received bystander CPR is 20.3%, which is half the national average of 40.6%.
+In 2015, more than 1,100 people died from sudden cardiac arrest in Philadelphia alone.
+Most of them died because someone wasn't trained or willing to perform CPR.
+The percentage of people who received bystander CPR in Philadelphia is 15.0%, which is significantly lower than the national rate of 39.9%.
 Hands-only CPR can double or even triple a victim's chance of survival.
 With the proper education and training, we can significantly increase CPR awareness and cardiac arrest survival rates.

 Goals of CPR Ready